Click on meeting cottage photo to enlarge

 For information about the SBUF history, please click here.

-We are meeting Sundays starting at 11:00 am, both in person and via Zoom starting 10/24.
-Please email firstname.lastname@example.org if you are interested in participating via Zoom and are not yet on the email invitation list.
+We are meeting Sundays starting at 11:00 am in person as well as via Zoom.
+Please email email@example.com if you are interested in participating via Zoom and are not yet on the email invitation list.
 You will then be sent a Zoom link just prior to each meeting.

-Below is our schedule for our upcoming meetings:
+Below is the schedule for our upcoming meetings:

 The following archive of previous newsletters shows some of the other topics we like to address in our programs.